LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Marta/Duska Von Mori.md

 You are well-versed in both the magics of the twin sun snakes and the magics of Mortos.

+You have connections to the chancellorship through your friendship with Chancellor Sturgis.

 ### Character Info

 ##### Name